Skip to Main Content

 Companies should review their current access to various funding sources, such as working capital lines of credit, cash and investment accounts, accounts receivable, and inventory.
 Make sure those sources are adequate to meet your strategic objectives.

 As a best practice, middle-market and larger organizations (those with $100 million or more in annual revenue) may want to consider holding cash and investments in at least two separate institutions.
+This diversified approach is suggested because in a depressed economy lending tightens up and businesses may lose their access to credit.

 4. Review payables and receivables processes, and strive to maximize working capital.